|

 Passive Optical Splitters are, quite simply, the components that split the fiber and its signal.

 A signal from the Aggregation Switch is sent along a run of fiber.
-When it reaches a Passive Optical Splitter, mirrors and glass in the component split the light into two, or three, or more fiber strands.
+When it reaches a Passive Optical Splitter, the component’s mirrors and glass split the light into two, three, or more fiber strands.

-These are completely passive networking components, meaning they require no power, no climate control, and no maintenance whatsoever.
+These are completely passive networking components, requiring no power, climate control, or maintenance whatsoever.
 They will continue working until they’re physically impacted.

 Why choose Passive Optical Networking?